alex-ball/HowTo-DataImpact/how-to-measure-impact.md

     It may also attract more prestige for the data and inspire more confidence among potential reusers.

+\marginbox\framed
+\noindent{}**ORCID**

+\smallskip
+\noindent{}Though still in its early stages,
+ORCID (Open Researcher and Contributor Identifer) is gaining traction as a way of identifying researchers across many different systems.
+By claiming an ORCID ID and associating it with your outputs wherever possible, you can prepare for future impact-tracking services that will be able to read your profile and search for uses of your ID online.
+\endframed\endmarginbox

 Provide appropriate metadata
 ----------------------------